 Attractions in London

-It would be impossible to do more than scratch the surface of all this city has to offer, so here are just a few of the more popular attractions – a sampling of London’s many treasures:
+It would be impossible to do more than scratch the surface of all this city has to offer, so here are just a few attractions – a sampling of London treasures:

 Buckingham Palace: Official London residence of the British monarch; see the Changing of the Guard ceremony, and tour some of the palace’s state rooms in August and September.